paranext/paranext-extension-template/README.md

   - Replace `paranext-extension-template` with `your-extension-name` (2 occurrences)
   - Replace the description with your own description
+  - Update ownership information and other relevant fields as desired

 - In `package.json`:

   - Replace `paranext-extension-template` with `your-extension-name` (2 occurrences)
   - Replace the description with your own description
+  - Update ownership information and other relevant fields as desired

+- In `LICENSE`:

+  - Adjust as desired (feel free to choose a different license)
+  - If you choose to stay with the current license, update the copyright statement

 - Rename `src/types/paranext-extension-template.d.ts` to `src/types/<your_extension_name>.d.ts`